Skip to product information

 The Village is a celebration of women in coffee, composed of seasonally-rotating selections from valued relationships with female producers and cooperatives, aimed at highlighting and addressing this gender gap.
 According to strong research, investing in women increases the sustainability of coffee everywhere—women are more likely to reinvest their income back into their families, their coffee businesses, and their communities.
 And when access to decision-making and the global marketplace improves for women farmers, quality improves too.

-Currently, The Village features the Atnago Women's Cooperative from Limu Seka, Oromia, Ethiopia.
+Currently, The Village features the Ejo Heza women, Kopakama Cooperative from Mushubati, Rutsiro District, Rwanda

 Regular price $13.25